 Access a water licence or permit application form now.

-The Department of Environment, Water and Natural Resources (DEWNR) supports the sustainable management of water in South Australia.
+The department supports the sustainable management of water in South Australia.

 We do this by issuing licences and water allocations, measuring water use through metering requirements, managing water in high demand areas and securing flows for the environment.